 Sales Tip #6: Embrace "No" to Reclaim Your Time

-Instead of telling you to “get the heck off my lawn,” some prospects awkwardly let you go through your entire pitch and then some wishy-washy excuse like “well, let me check with my partner tomorrow.”
+Instead of telling you to “get off my lawn,” some prospects will let you go through your entire pitch and then give a wishy-washy excuse like, “well, let me check with my partner tomorrow.”

 They do it because they think they’re being polite.
 But when you look at it from a strict sales perspective, it’s a waste of your time (and theirs).
 So, long story short, you don’t want to stick around with a prospect who is a decided “no.”

 Now, you also don’t want to turn tail and run and the first sign of potential rejection—this is sales, after all.
 You’ll almost never close a deal without a hitch.
 Success here depends on your ability to quickly discern between a hard no and normal deliberation.

 One way to tell the difference is to think about how specific their hesitations are.
 If somebody expresses specific reservations that are related to your product, then address those directly (after all, you know your offering forwards and backwards!).
 But, if their reservations are more generic, then it’s likely they’re not giving your offering much thought at all.

 Keep in mind that, statistically, you’re going to hear “no” a lot.
 That’s just the name of the game.
 Treat the no’s as learning opportunities and move on.

 Door to Door Sales: Yes, It Still Works

 Door-to-door sales are notoriously difficult.
 But you’ll hear again and again that it’s one of the absolute best ways to quickly hone your selling ability and learn what makes prospects tick.
 Before you go out on your next pitching session, refresh yourself on these six sales strategies so you can seal the deal!